 - b.
 Email retention.
 It is the responsibility of each employee to retain email messages according to minimum retention requirements based on the information contained in every email message and the agency's email protocol outlined below.
-Employees are encouraged to set up Outlook subject folders to organize emails that must be retained and to delete transitory messages. - Email back-up.
+Employees are encouraged to set up Outlook subject folders to organize emails that must be retained and to delete transitory messages. - c.
+Email back-up.
 All emails that are not deleted are stored in the email archiving system. - i.
 All emails are maintained as part of users' Outlook profile. - ii.
 Emails are automatically archived within Outlook after 12 months. - iii.
 Prior employee Outlook profiles are archived and retained for seven years before being destroyed per disposition policy. - d.
 Transitory emails.
 Emails that are transitory in nature are not required to be retained and should be deleted as soon as possible of receipt or when no longer needed.
 Employees should not allow transitory emails to become archived in the backup.
-Examples of transitory emails include, but are not limited to, the following: - Notices of training events, professional association announcements, notices of social events, or similar functions; - ii.
+Examples of transitory emails include, but are not limited to, the following: - i.
+Notices of training events, professional association announcements, notices of social events, or similar functions; - ii.
 Meeting notices, scheduling inquiries, invitations, and other messages regarding the scheduling, location of, and attendance at events; - iii.
 Preliminary drafts, including comments on preliminary drafts (may be as an attachment), unless publicly cited; - iv.
 Messages relating to development of internal plans and reports that will result in issuance of a final plan or report; - v.
 Informational copies, notices, bulletins, newsletters from external sources (such as WASPC, OFM, DES, industry newsletters, or weather updates); - vi.
 Secondary copies CCs of emails, provided the agency is retaining its primary copy of the email; and - vii.
 Messages merely containing greetings such as birthdays, anniversaries, "thank you" or similar messages. - e.
 Deleted emails.
 Email that is deleted from Outlook's Deleted Items folder will be held in the "Deleted Items" repository for 30 days before being permanently deleted. - f.
 Email that is copied to a location outside of Outlook must be managed and destroyed according to the records series that the email is copied into, such as an email copied from Outlook to a folder on the G:\drive or OneDrive.
-Once the email has been placed with the associated subject matter, it no longer needs to be kept in Outlook, provided sufficient metadata is preserved to prove authenticity.
+Once the email has been placed with the associated subject matter, it no longer needs to be kept in Outlook, provided sufficient metadata is preserved to prove authenticity. - 4.
+Text Messages - a.
+Text messages on an agency device are public records of the agency. - b.
+Text messages sent and received by a public employee on a private cell phone in the employee's official capacity are also public records of the agency.
+Records on personal devices that meet the definition of public records are subject to the Public Records Act, chapter 42.56 RCW.